-Imbalances in the neurospinal system can lead to a range of disorders, particularly in children.
-A chronic cough may be an indicator of significant tension and neurological interference, such as can occur in subluxation, dysautonomia, and vagus nerve disorders.
+Imbalances in the neurospinal system can lead to various disorders, particularly in children.
+A chronic cough may indicate significant tension and neurological interference, such as can occur in subluxation, dysautonomia, and vagus nerve disorders.
 This issue may even be part of the ‘perfect storm’ of chronic health challenges — which you can learn more about here.

-Overall, it’s pretty easy to see how subluxation in a child can contribute not only to the chronic cough, but the other related conditions mentioned here as well.
+Overall, it’s pretty easy to see how subluxation in a child can contribute to the chronic cough and the other related conditions mentioned here.
 Chronic subluxation leaves the body in a prolonged state of sympathetic tone, causing muscles (including those of the airway) to remain tight and constricted.
-Additionally, when the nervous system is stuck in that sympathetic state, it leads to a pro-inflammatory environment which could be contributing to all of these challenges as well.
+Additionally, when the nervous system is stuck in that sympathetic state, it leads to a pro-inflammatory environment which could also contribute to all of these challenges.

 What Are Care Options for a Chronic Cough?

-Most parents are already quite familiar with the standard medical options for chronic cough in a child, and are likely not a huge fan of them since they all involve medications, which then involve both short and long term side effects.
-It’s likely that your pediatrician has already tried an assortment of acid blockers, antibiotics, antihistamines, decongestants, and cough suppressants.
+Most parents are already quite familiar with the standard medical options for chronic cough in a child.
+They are likely not huge fans of them since they all involve medications that involve both short- and long-term side effects.
+Likely, your pediatrician has already tried an assortment of acid blockers, antibiotics, antihistamines, decongestants, and cough suppressants.

-What we are all aware of nowadays is that these medications can be life-saving and quite incredible for short-term infections and inflammatory challenges, but oftentimes can prolong or worsen a chronic condition.
-This is due to the fact that they do not address the root cause of the chronic cough, and can manipulate and weaken the body’s own natural defenses to tension and inflammation.
+We are all aware that these medications can be life-saving and quite incredible for short-term infections and inflammatory challenges, but often can prolong or worsen a chronic condition.
+This is because they do not address the root cause of the chronic cough and can manipulate and weaken the body’s own natural defenses to tension and inflammation.

-That is why so many parents are turning to drug-free options like Pediatric Chiropractic Care, which looks to address the root cause of the chronic cough.
-The first thing that needs to be done in order to find out if chiropractic care can help your child is a consultation and then neurological examination, where your Pediatric Chiropractic can detect the presence of subluxation and neuromuscular tension.
+That is why so many parents are turning to drug-free options like Pediatric Chiropractic Care, which addresses the root cause of chronic cough.
+The first thing that needs to be done to find out if chiropractic care can help your child is a consultation and then a neurological examination, where your Pediatric Chiropractic can detect the presence of subluxation and neuromuscular tension.

-So often it’s found that things like birth trauma, reflux, and even constipation have not been fully taken care of yet, and as the child grows the subluxation and chronic tension contributes to other conditions like a chronic cough.
+So often, it’s found that things like birth trauma, reflux, and even constipation have not been fully taken care of yet, and as the child grows, the subluxation and chronic tension contribute to other conditions like a chronic cough.

-A trained and experienced Pediatric Chiropractor like those in the PX Docs Network, will know to look most closely at the upper cervical and upper thoracic regions, since those are most closely related to to the function of the Vagus Nerve, Phrenic Nerve, and the neuromuscular dynamics of the respiratory system.
+A trained and experienced Pediatric Chiropractor like those in the PX Docs Network will know to look most closely at the upper cervical and upper thoracic regions since those are most closely related to the function of the Vagus Nerve, Phrenic Nerve, and the neuromuscular dynamics of the respiratory system.

 Countless children have experienced the same benefit with Pediatric Chiropractic care that Bryce did, the little girl whose story kicked off this article.
-Bryce is now sleeping through the night, waking up refreshed and recharged.
-And now when she does get sick, the symptoms are less severe and shorter lived.
-Mom says, “We are finally able to see and experience our very best girl!”
+Bryce is now sleeping through the night and waking up refreshed and recharged.
+And when she does get sick, the symptoms are less severe and shorter-lived.
+Mom says, “We can finally see and experience our very best girl!”

 Don’t let a chronic cough decrease the quality of life in your home.
 Set up an appointment with a PX Docs pediatric chiropractor today, and kick coughing to the curb!